 - Plans begin at as low as $4 a month, but go up depending on your combination of data, text, and talk.

-- Super LTE Unlimited plans with prices ranging from $40 to $65 a month.
-Super LTE Unlimited plans are on offer with three data speed tiers: Standard (1Mbps), Fast (5Mbps), Ludicrous (no limits).
+- Unlimited plans with prices ranging from $40 to $50 a month.
+There are two speed tiers.
+Fast (5Mbps) and Ludicrous (no limits).

 - You choose between the biggest LTE network coverage (via Verizon) or the network with the broadest device compatibility (via T-Mobile).